Patient Rights Statement

 - The right to confidentiality and to information about how and/or when Lovelace Health System may use or share your health information

-- Obtain an accounting of where Lovelace Health System has shared your protected health information in the past 6 years, beginning April 14, 2003
+- Receive an accounting (a list) of the disclosures Lovelace Health System has made of your health information in the past six years

-- Restrict certain uses and disclosures of your health information (with Privacy Officer approval)
+- Request a restriction on certain uses and disclosures of your health information